-Class sessions through Tuesday, May 3rd will be held in-person; attendance is mandatory.
-Instructors will post lecture notes after each class session; these mostly will be a PDF of the slides shown during the class but on occasion may be a video of the class session.
+Class sessions through Thursday, April 27 will be held in-person; attendance is mandatory.
+Instructors will post lecture notes after each class session; these mostly will be a PDF of the slides shown during the class and complementary readings.

 Course Objectives and Learning Outcomes